 You’re probably looking at that title and thinking it’s hyperbole.
 It really isn’t.
 There’s also a damn good reason for me writing this particular post now.
 Because, as this shiny website probably indicates, I’ll be talking about anime a fair bit going forward, along with games and potentially some TV/movie content, and whatever other guff that takes my fancy.
 There are a whole bunch of great—and not-so-great—shows out there, and I enjoy picking stories apart.

 The problem?
 Anime gets a bad rap.
 Sometimes deservedly so, I will admit.
-The likes of your generic, low-grade harem trash are hardly likely to set the world ablaze with their literary value.
+The likes of your generic, low-grade harem trash are hardly going to set the world ablaze with their literary value.
 But I also don’t find them particularly objectionable.

 From an outsider’s point of view, though?
 Someone who isn’t necessarily all that into Japanese culture, or the tropes of shows like this?
 Yeah… you might take one look and think that’s what all anime is.
 Shallow, mostly pointless garbage aimed at horny teenaged boys.
 Well, I’m here to tell you you’d be 100% wrong.